1941 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 3. 1941-S Inverted MM FS-503

-The 1941-S Inverted Mintmark FS-503 has been a controversial variety since its initial attribution by PCGS.
-According to the Cherry Pickers Guide, the official Inverted S variety is characterized by its mintmark location being very tightly tucked in the corner of Monticello, along with several die scratches visible along the rim.
+The 1941-S Inverted Mintmark FS-503 is one of the most debated varieties in Jefferson nickel collecting.
+According to the Cherry Pickers’ Guide — the authoritative reference for U.S. coin varieties — the official Inverted S is characterized by its mintmark being very tightly tucked into the corner of Monticello, along with several die scratches visible along the rim.

 1941-S Inverted MM FS-503 Price/Grade Chart